Toffee & Tea is No More...

 - - -

 Not that I didn’t like the name Toffee & Tea though!
 I did initially like how it alliterates (I'm weird like that), but truth be told, I stuck with it mostly because all the other vaguely clever blog names I could come up with were taken (until now, that is).
-So I started with Toffee & Tea three years ago, with the first posts being about my cooking exploits in a medieval Cambridge dorm with my roommate at the time, who now that I think about it, was quite possibly the one who set me off on this whole food career.
+So I started with a really bad blog named Toffee & Tea, with the first posts being about my cooking exploits in a medieval Cambridge dorm with my roommate at the time, who now that I think about it, was quite possibly the one who set me off on this whole food career.
 (Here's your credit, Tam-sy. :P).
 Unfortunately for you guys, and luckily for me, those embarrassing first posts have been lost to the depths of the internet since I messed around with web hosting.

 Anyway, I don't know why I thought blogging was a good idea at the time, but since then, I've continued posting about food, recipes, cooking failures and disasters, or any random musings about food really.
-But in those three years, this blog has always played second fiddle to whatever bigger thing I was doing at the time, whether it was college, culinary school, internships, or working in the States.
+But during those times, blogging has always played second fiddle to whatever bigger thing I was doing at the time, whether it was college, culinary school, internships, or working in the States.
 It was partly because I was busy with those things, but mostly because I just lacked the self-discipline to post consistently and took ages to write.

 - - -

-But this year, along with this name change, I want to write about food a little more.
+But this year, along with this brand new blog and blog name, I want to write about food a little more.
 I want to continue learning about food, about its intersections with culture, science, politics, memories, life in general.
 I want to discover the lesser known food stories in Malaysia and beyond, and tell it to the world like they deserve to be told (like this little short essay I did for NeoCha about Malaysian cheese!).
 Most of all, I want to fall deeper in love with food and cooking.

 Because in the three years since I first forayed into this food-journey-soul-searching-thing (really just another version of Eat Pray Love eh?), I think I've found something worthwhile, something fulfilling, something to pour my heart into.
 I might even go so far as to say I've found my passion..?
 (Blergh, that word.
 Gosh how did I get so sentimental??
 Kill me already.)